The History of Whoo

 Advanced Textbook of Traditional Chinese Medicine and Pharmacology

-When body’s immunity is weakened or compromised, the 6 environmental forces called 6 Qi become injurious by invading the body and they are traditionally referred to as “6 Pernicious Influences” or “6 Evils” in Oriental Medicine.
+When the body’s immunity is weakened or compromised, the six environmental forces, known as the “6 Qi”, become injurious by invading the body.
+In Oriental Medicine, these forces are traditionally referred to as the “Six Pernicious Influences” or “Six Evils.”

-In relation to the skin aging process, the 6 Evils manifest through these symptoms:
+In the context of skin aging, the Six Evils manifest through these symptoms:

-Wind is the leading pathogen among the 6 Evils.
-While the other 5 Evils are seasonal, wind exists all year round and causes disease whenever the defensive ability of the body declines7.
+Wind is the leading pathogen among the Six Evils.
+While the other Five Evils are seasonal, wind is present throughout the entire year and can lead to illness whenever the body’s immune system is weakened or compromised7.

 ⬥ Anti-Darkness Complex™